 tLEX institute

-All the limbs of yoga seem to require discipline, but that required to corral the monkey mind seems to be qualitatively different and in need of study (Svadhaya – fourth Niyama), to cultivate, and again, lots of practise.
+All the limbs of yoga seem to require discipline, but that required to corral the monkey mind seems to be qualitatively different and in need of study (Svadhaya – fourth Niyama), to cultivate, and again, lots of practice.

 One caveat –